dylangmiles/docker-file-backup/README.md

 This container can be used to periodically backup files or folders.

-Example usage which will backup the source file or folder every day at 03:00.
-You can check the last run with the integrated HTTP server on port 18080:
+You can check the last run with the integrated HTTP server on port 18080.

+The backup location is tar gziped to an Amazon S3 bucket and an email sent with the status of the backup.

 # Setup